anandrajasekar18/CS7015-IITM/README.md

 ### Usage
 Download the directory and use bash run.sh in terminal.
 Change placeholders in run.sh for train, validation and test data.
 Weights will be stored in save_dir and logs will be stored in expt_dir along with predictions.

+## Programming Assignment 2
+Implementation of CNN for multiclass classification in Tiny Imagenet dataset.
+Also includes code for fooling network, guided backpropogation and plotting weight of layer 1 filter.
+### Prerequisites
+1) Numpy
+2) Pickle
+3) Sklearn

+### Usage
+Download the directory and use bash run.sh in terminal.
+Change placeholders in run.sh for train, validation and test data.